Website Acceptable Use Policy Fill out the template

 The purpose of an acceptable use policy is to set out the standards and rules that website users must comply with whenever they use or access the website.
 This type of policy document is not legally binding.

-The terms and conditions of use will endeavour to create a binding contract with the website user.
+The terms and conditions of use will create a binding contract with the website user.
 The terms and conditions will often refer to and incorporate an acceptable use policy.

-Is it mandatory to have an acceptable use policy?
+Is it mandatory to have this kind of policy?

-No, it is not mandatory to hold an acceptable use policy.
+No, it is not mandatory to hold this kind of policy.
 It is however sensible and best practice to have a policy of this nature.
 Online safety laws are currently being updated so that website owners will soon have a duty of care to:

 • prevent the use of their services for criminal activity